-When it comes to traditional Puerto Rican recipes, you must build your flavors with sofrito and I’m not referring to store bought.
-You need Homemade Puerto Rican Sofrito!
+When it comes to traditional Puerto Rican recipes, you need Homemade Puerto Rican Sofrito!
 It is the guaranteed way to develop those bold flavors that everyone raves about.
-This recipe is easy, packs flavors and is sure to please.
+This recipe is easy, packs flavors, and is sure to please.

 While cilantro is much more common and easy to find, culantro is a bit tricky.
-However after researching and doing my own personal hunting, I find culantro at most Asian Supermarkets.
+After researching and doing my own personal hunting, I find culantro at most Asian Supermarkets.
 If you still can’t find culantro, I would recommend doubling the portion of cilantro.

 Cooking with Sofrito